Perspective Mapping

 Filtering

-Nearest - Nearest neighbor filtering.
+Nearest neighbour filtering.
 Use nearest-neigbour sampling, to disable blending between pixels when scaling.
 Can be used to create pixellated looks, or to ensure hard edges on certain types of content.

 Bilinear filtering is a texture filtering method used to smooth textures when displayed larger or smaller than they actually are.